neeru9/stress-monitoring-ecg/README.md

 This project aims to develop a deep learning model capable of predicting the emotional state (stress/no stress) of an individual based on their ElectroCardiogram (ECG) signals.
 The model has been trained on the PhysioNet Driver’s Stress Detection dataset.

 ## Dataset
-The dataset, obtained from the PhysioNet repository, contains ECG data collected from drivers under stress conditions.
+The dataset, obtained from the PhysioNet repository [[1]](#1), contains ECG data collected from drivers under stress conditions.
 The data is sampled at a frequency of 700Hz and includes recordings from multiple subjects.
 The dataset was challenging to process due to errors and limited data, but optimization techniques were applied to ensure model robustness.

 ## Data Pre-Processing
 The raw ECG data was preprocessed using: